Navigation: Home | Order Books | Calendar | Contact | Articles | Beliefs | Youtube Videos | Rumble Videos

 3. Yeshua of Nazareth is the Almighty Son, the Messiah of Israel.
 He is Yahweh the Son who was with Yahweh the Father from the beginning.
 He is from everlasting to everlasting, *brought forth, but not created.
 He is co-eternal with the Father and Spirit, co-Creator, and co-Sustainer of all things.
 He is everlasting Life.

 3.1 The Son is not eternally generated.
 This gnostic view crept into the Church at the council of Nicea.
 The Son is in his own right Almighty without the need to be generated by the Father.
-To say the Son is generated is a subordination of the Son to the Father that goes beyond that of the Son volunteering to take a subordinate role in the divine plan to resue man.
+To say the Son is generated is a subordination of the Son to the Father that goes beyond that of the Son volunteering to take a subordinate role in the divine plan to rescue man.

 4. The Most High is not one person in three modes or manifestations.
 He is the persons of the Father, the Son, and the Spirit, who are one Almighty (cf. no. 2).
 The persons are united as one, but acting individually and separately within the mystery of the oneness of the Most High.
 The Son existing as a man is one person in the sense that we humans can understand person.

 5. The Son became fully human, setting aside His glory, yet remaining Yahweh Elohim in his identity.
 Part of his nature dealing with abilities was suppressed in some way not known to us down to the level of a man, even a babe.
-Suppression of divine ability is also evident in the Father and the Spirit in various passages, and is not imcompatible with the nature of God.
+Suppression of divine ability is also evident in the Father and the Spirit in various passages, and is not incompatible with the nature of God.
 He was brought forth by the virgin to grow and live as a man.
 He is the person of the Almighty who died on the tree and rose again on the third day.
 He ascended to resume His glory with the Father.

 5.1 The term "Open Theism" describes the nature of God.
 But Open Theism needs to be qualifed as there are different kings of Open Theists.
 Firstly, we do not approach God's knowledge from a philosophical point of view, even though there may be good philosophical reasons.
 Rather we establish the truth upon the basis of how Scripture represents God's knowledge.
 Passages in Genesis 6, and 18-22, and Deut.
 8:1-4 demonstrate that God knows the future in two ways.
 Firstly, like his creatures on the basis of being able to predict with probabilities, and secondly absolutely, based on certain intention to cause what he has promised to happen to come to pass.

 5.1 Statements in Genesis also show that God does not know all things in the present.
 The reason is that he does not care or will to exercise his divine power that way.
 He certainly could if he wanted to.
 That is not the question.
-The quesion is what Scripture teaches.
+The question is what Scripture teaches.
 Scripture taught us that God didn't care to know what was happening in Sodom until bad reports came to him.
 So it is quite clear that God does not choose to retain exhaustive knowledge of the present.
 Yet, at the same time, he wills to be aware to a sufficient extent the present reality to exercise his love and justice and preserve his Sovereign position as the Most High.

 5.2 Another view of the divine that has to be rejected is the doctrine of omnipresence in the sense that God is at every point in space and is fully aware of all things going on at all points.
 Genesis 18-19 makes it clear this is not so.
 But the power of God's word, being definitional to reality, serves to hold all things together in such a way that all physics have to follow the rules he established.
 Rather then being personally at every point in space, God owns automatic control mechanisms that obey his word.